-Master of Business Administration/Juris Doctor (MBA/JD) Master of Accountancy/Juris Doctor (MAcc/JD)
+Master of Business Administration/Juris Doctor (MBA/JD)

+Master of Taxation/Juris Doctor (MTax/JD)

-The Graduate School of Business, in conjunction with the School of Law, offers programs leading to the combined Master of Accountancy/Juris Doctorate and the Master of Business Administration/Juris Doctorate degrees.
+The Graduate School of Business, in conjunction with the School of Law, offers programs leading to the combined Master of Accountancy/Juris Doctorate, the Master of Business Administration/Juris Doctorate, or the Master of Taxation/Juris Doctorate degrees.
 These dual degree programs are designed to meet a two-fold need.
 On the one hand, there is need for lawyers who are trained in business and in accounting.
 A legal education may sufficiently equip a person for general law practice or even for certain legal specializations, but the role of the lawyer in relation to business and other institutional needs demands preparation beyond the scope of a legal education.
 On the other hand, a successful accountant or business executive, skilled in financial and practical decision-making processes, will benefit from a thorough knowledge of the law.